UniversalDependencies/docs/_u-feat/Typo.md

 Cases where an unexpected form of a letter is used within a word—e.g., unexpected capitalization choices—should be handled on a language- and treebank-specific basis.
 In a social media treebank, for example, it may not be practical to flag all nonstandard capitalization choices as [Typo]()=`Yes` given the wide variability of capitalization in unedited writing.

 **Stylistic choices:**
 [Typo]()=`Yes` is intended for specifically orthographic unexpectedness, not unexpected word variants in general.
-If the author is taken to be signaling a modified pronunciation of a word, inventing a new word, or making a pun, that is not Typo if the unexpectedness is reflected phonologically.
+If the author is taken to be signaling an intentionally modified pronunciation of a word, inventing a new word, or making a pun, that is not Typo if the unexpectedness is reflected phonologically.
 [Style]()`=Expr` may apply in such cases.
 Deliberate, well-established conventions of altering the written forms of words, e.g. censoring profanity with nonalphabetic symbols, should also be considered expressive stylistic choices rather than typographical unexpectedness.
 [Style]()`=Expr` and [Typo]()=`Yes` should *both* apply if expressiveness is conveyed via unconventional spelling not reflected in the pronunciation, e.g. _CA$H_ instead of _CASH_.

-**Grammatical errors and dysfluencies:**
-TODO: using a contextually inappropriate word for reasons other than typographical error
+**Extra words:**
 For extra or missing words, see the [policy on errors](https://universaldependencies.org/u/overview/typos.html).
 A valid word that is superfluous in the sentence (attaching as [reparandum]()) does not receive [Typo]()`=Yes`.

-TODO:
-- A word that should be in the sentence but uses a grammatically incorrect form, or for which the form reflects a pronunciation error
-- Word choice errors, e.g. if a nonnative speaker uses *lesser* meaning *fewer*

 ### <a name="Yes">`Yes`</a>: it is typo